ndabAP/assocentity/README.md

 ### API

-There are two steps to interfere into the tokenization process.
-You just need to implement the interfaces. `Do` takes interfaces and calls their methods.
+There are two possibilities to interfere into the tokenization process.
+You just need to implement the interfaces. `Do` takes the interfaces and calls their methods.
 For a non-technical explanation, read the procedure section.

 #### Tokenization